Denolle-Lab/Group_Utils/onboarding.md

 # Guidelines for an undergraduate research experience  with Marine:
 - check out the group website and explore areas of research interest.
-There are always exciting research that needs to be done
+There are always exciting research that needs to be done, especially with PNSN data!
 - email me at mdenolle@uw.edu
 - set up a in-person meeting
 - read the "working contract"